sohith18/Health-Care/README.md

   ```
 Run the server like this:

-- Go to the client directory
+- Go to the server directory

   ```bash
     cd server